philipcwhite/Monitoring/README.md

 Graph View

 ## Updates
+12/1/2020 - I started updating the appearance of the site.
+I think it looks a bit more professional.
+I'll update screenshots when done as they are very dated.
+I still need to do a lot of cleanup especially with the html templates.
+I tend to be old school and overuse tables.

 11/28/2020 - I updated the mserver install file for flask/gunicorn.
 I'll update directions soon.
 Thanks.

 11/27/2020 - I finished converting the website to Flask.
 There is still a little clean up left to do.
 I did make one minor change to the database changing the username field in users to user.
 After I do a little cleanup I'm rewrite the mserver install script and post a download.
 I know this is more of a stability release rather than a feature set but I think it was worth it.
 Also I'm debating jumping on the open telemetry project.
 Not sure if I'll integrate it in or build a seperate app for it.
 Probably too much work for one dev.  :)